 Get emotional wellbeing support from the Emotional Wellbeing Hub

-The Emotional Wellbeing Hub is a free service for anyone under 25 years of age to get support if they are worried about their emotional health.
+The Emotional Wellbeing Hub is a free service for anyone under 25 years of age, who are living in East and West Suffolk, to get support if they are worried about their emotional health.

-Please note if you live in Lowestoft and Waveney you need to contact Point 1 Service (point-1.org.uk) instead as the Emotional Wellbeing Hub does not cover this area.
+If you live in Lowestoft and Waveney you need to contact the Ormiston Families Point 1 Service instead, which provides the same service as the Hub for this area.
+Visit Point-1.org.uk

 - Low mood and depression

 The Emotional Wellbeing Hub provides: